byteporter/jameslind_info/images/resume/resume.md

 Skills
 ------

-##### Polyglot
+##### Multi-paradigm Polyglot

 I enjoy learning new languages and have experience with many.
 I have professional experience with:

 * C# .NET
-* T-SQL
+* SQL: Microsoft T-SQL and MySQL
 * PHP
-* MySQL
-* C, Assembly
+* Assembly, C, and C++
 * JavaScript
 * CSS
-* C++
 * Powershell, Bash

-##### Multi-paradigm

-Learning many languages has also given me experience with many major programming paradigms including:
+Learning many languages has also given me experience with many major programming paradigms including object oriented, functional, procedural, and declarative.
+I also have experience implementing my own small domain specific languages including lexers, parsers, and compilers.

-* Procedural
-* Functional
-* Object Oriented
-* Declarative

-##### Craftsman

-I spend a great deal of time time learning how to simply work better both on a personal level and within an organization.
-A selection of my favorite professional books:

-* The Art of Computer Programming - Donald E. Knuth
-* Clean Code - Robert C. Martin
-* The Pragmatic Programmer - Andrew Hunt, David Thomas
-* Design Patterns - Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides
-* The Mythical Man-Month - Frederick P. Brooks, Jr.

 ##### Specific Solutions and Software Packages